pushingbhutons/kittyVortex/cdc/README.md

 ## Functions in contract and on site

-- [ ] User calls the game contract (zCollar/zChest/forge/recycler) by clicking open a Treasure Chest
+- [ ] User calls the game contract (zChest.cdc) by clicking open a Treasure Chest
 - [ ] game contract checks user balances (stars, collars, viruses), if no balance, return "item can't be {{ equipped/forged/opened/recycled }}"
 - [ ] if balances, return "Item is ready.
 Are you?"
 (Continue/Return buttons)
 - [ ] item owner address chooses two items for The Forge (NFT Coupler) to join together (collar+zstar=zcollar) or for The Recycler (NFT Decoupler) to disassemble (zcollar-zstar=collar(damaged), zstar(depleted))